carolyn2004/My-Plate/README.md

 - My Plate is a health app aimed to encourage users to be more cautious of their health and calorie intake.
 - My Plate is a flutter application programmed on android studio using Dart.
 - Images and media used in this application are not owned by me.
+- Original proposal was designed on Adobe XD before building the application.

 # Functionalities 🛠️
 - User can sign up for an account.
 Sign up form has form validation.